 Delhi Chief Minister Arvind Kejriwal was allegedly hustled by a crowd of protesters on Thursday morning at a railway station in Delhi, the Aam Aadmi Party (AAP) said.
-The Delhi CM was at the New Delhi railway station to take a train to Punjab for his three-day visit to the state.
+The Delhi CM was at the station to take a train to Punjab for his three-day visit to the state.

 AAP accused the Delhi Police of compromising Kejriwal's security describing the incident as a "huge security breach."
 The party also said that the Delhi Police had "leaked" Kejriwal's schedule, which led to a swarm of women protesters jostling him at the railway station.